 The draft CARIS shall be submitted to both TPAS and the ESPWG for review and comment.
 The ISO shall make available to any interested party sufficient information to replicate the results of the draft CARIS.
-The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is necessary to prevent the disclosure of any Confidential Information or Critical Energy Infrastructure Information contained in the information made available.
+The information made available will be electronically masked and made available pursuant to a process that the ISO reasonably determines is

+Infrastructure Information contained in the information made available.
 Following completion of that review, the draft CARIS reflecting the revisions resulting from the TPAS and ESPWG review shall be forwarded to the Business Issues Committee and the Management Committee for discussion and action.